1958 Alabama Crimson Tide football team: Furman

 In their first Denny Stadium game of the 1958 season, the Crimson Tide notched the first victory of the Bryant era with this 29–6 win over the Furman Purple Hurricane in Tuscaloosa.
 The Crimson Tide took an early 20–0 lead after they scored three touchdowns in the final four minutes of the first quarter.
 Bobby Jackson scored first on a two-yard run, the second was scored on a 16-yard Jackson pass to Laurien Stapp and the third on a 56-yard Gary O'Steen punt return.
 A 24-yard Pete Reaves field goal in the second quarter extended the Alabama lead to 23–0 at halftime.
 In the third quarter, Furman scored their only points of the game on a nine-yard Roy Nickles touchdown run.
 The Crimson Tide responded with a 61-yard Bobby Smith touchdown pass to O'Steen that made the final score 29–6.
-The victory improved Alabama's all-time record against Furman to 4–0.